 Think of our mothers’ generation.
-The majority were housewives and they didn’t have a lot of acceptable options for turning back the hands of time, or at least trying to.
+The majority were housewives, and they didn’t have a lot of acceptable options for turning back the hands of time or at least trying to.
 In 1956, Clairol introduced at-home hair color with a brilliant campaign, “Does she or doesn’t she?”
-The Miss Clairol product made it possible for women to use that evasive “only my hairdresser knows for sure,” to avoid divulging the secret that they used hair color to craft an appealing public self.
-If a woman went so far as to have an actual face lift, she disappeared for two weeks to a “spa vacation” and returned with tightened skin that was explained away as being the result of simple rest and relaxation.
+The Miss Clairol product made it possible for women to use that evasive “only my hairdresser knows for sure” to avoid divulging the secret that they used hair color to craft an appealing public self.
+If a woman went so far as to have an actual facelift, she disappeared for two weeks to a “spa vacation” and returned with tightened skin that was explained away as the result of simple rest and relaxation.

 This is Now

-At times it can feel as though, if you aren’t doing something to rejuvenate your appearance, you are in the minority.
-No longer do women trudge off uncomplainingly into a twilight of sensible shoes and elasticized waist bands, awaiting the grim reaper – who just happens to be the only one who still invites them to his parties.
+At times it can feel as if you aren’t doing something to rejuvenate your appearance; you are in the minority.
+Women no longer trudge off uncomplainingly into a twilight of sensible shoes and elasticized waistbands, awaiting the grim reaper – who just happens to be the only one who still invites them to his parties.
 We do not accept being labeled as unattractive or uninteresting, and we certainly will not smile while being undervalued.

-Bold eyebrows have also become the thing for women of all ages.
-Where the 90s was about “the thinner the eyebrow the better,” (which I always thought looked dreadful), now, full brows are springing up all over.
+Bold eyebrows have also become a thing for women of all ages.
+Where the 90s was about “the thinner the eyebrow, the better” (which I always thought looked dreadful), now, full brows are springing up all over.
 Not Frida Kahlo, but close.
-Gels, pencils, tints or professional coloring all can be used to help fight the fading, thinning and graying of brows for those who want to regain that definition that frames your eyes and makes you feel sexy and attractive.
+Gels, pencils, tints, or professional coloring can help fight the fading, thinning, and graying of brows for those who want to regain that definition that frames your eyes and makes you feel sexy and attractive.

 Our Minds and Bodies

-The women I know polish their hands, feet, bodies and faces.
-They whiten their teeth and apply spray or self tanner regularly.
+Many of the women I know polish their hands, feet, bodies, and faces.
+They whiten their teeth and apply spray or self-tanner regularly.
 They purchase sexy lingerie and are confident enough to assess the latest fashion trends and apply only what works for them.
 No more going whole hog into something just because a designer or magazine tells them they must.
 (I’m looking at you, embroidered bomber jacket.)

-With the understanding that exercise in the form of cardio, weights and yoga can keep us not only healthier, but feeling and looking better, we are miles ahead of where we once were.
-Add to those benefits a plethora of available treatments, including hormone replacement therapy, vaginal rejuvenation, and personal lubricants that greatly reduce the postmenopausal issues that once signaled the end of fun in the bedroom.
+With the understanding that exercise in the form of cardio, weights, and yoga can keep us not only healthier but feeling and looking better, we are miles ahead of where we once were.
+Add to those benefits a plethora of available treatments, including hormone replacement therapy, vaginal rejuvenation, and personal lubricants that significantly reduce the postmenopausal issues that once signaled the end of fun in the bedroom.